-The use of -mlex for specifying the lexicons in this way will cause the sequence of lexicons ena.lx, en.lx to be used in preference order.
+The use of $\verb|-mlex|$ for specifying the lexicons in this way will cause the sequence of lexicons to be used in preference order.
 This means that when a word w is looked up during lexical analysis, XSG will look in order in those two lexicons (ena.lx first), and will use only the first successful look-up of w (ignoring later lexicons in the list for that particular w).
-In this sense, the addendum lexicon overrides the other lexicon (with this order of arguments for -mlex).
+In this sense, the addendum lexicon overrides the other lexicon (with this order of arguments for $\neg mlex$).
 Of course we can change what overrides what by changing the order of arguments.